hoppe93/symachin/README.md

-# symachin -- the Symbol Manipulator for speCHial Individuals
+# symachin — the Symbol Manipulator for speCHial Individuals
-symachin is a small symbol manipulator, designed to help with accounting during long calculations.
+`symachin` is a small symbol manipulator, designed to help with accounting during long calculations.
 While the language is rather limited (only supporting addition, subtraction and multiplication in expressions) it can greatly help in tedious calculations which mostly include substitutions of relations on many terms.

-Note that symachin was implemented in a short amount of time as a simple helper tool (initially just as a C++ library) for a particular problem, and thus uses very simple internal logic and has not been extensively optimized.
+Note that `symachin` was implemented in a short amount of time as a simple helper tool (initially just as a C++ library) for a particular problem, and thus uses very simple internal logic and has not been extensively optimized.